unlox775/pidge-stitch/README.md

 ]
 ```

-Here it is in a more readable format:
+Here it is in a more readable format.
+The portion of the text that gets merged is in bold italics.

 ####  First mesasge from AI: